 - Gather all ingredients and set the oven broiler to high.

-- In a large pot with boiling water, add some olive oil and season the water generously with salt.
+- In a large pot with boiling water, season the water generously with salt.
 Add pasta and cook until near al dente (just a touch under) according to package instructions.
 Reserve some pasta cooking water.

 - Spread cherry tomatoes on a baking sheet lined with foil.
 Broil for 3-4 minutes until burst, remove from oven and set aside.